Omega Aqua Terra VS Rolex Explorer

 Difference in Movements

 Omega Aqua Terra collection is available with battery-powered quartz movements as well as the more common mechanical automatic movements.
-There are a quite a few different mechanical movements (AKA calibers, calibres) used in the Aqua Terra collection.
+There are quite a few different mechanical movements (AKA calibers or sometimes spelled in its native French as calibres) used in the Aqua Terra collection.
+In the past few years, Omega has added updated movements to the Aqua Terra series, calibers that use components with anti-magnetic properties to fight any electromagnetic interference on the caliber's precision and these newer models have prestigious COSC and METAS certifications.

 - The Omega caliber 8508 movements can be found in the Omega Aqua Terra 150mm Co-Axial watches.